 Could you use an API without documentation?
 Sure, it’s technically possible.
 But you can grasp the API’s technical content and integration instructions much better with complete and accurate documentation.

 Writing API documentation is easy with Akana.
 The following short video shows you how to document an API within the Akana API management platform.
 Keep reading for a full recap.

-A differentiator with Akana, when it comes to API documentation, is the platform’s ability for API publishers to choose the description language of their choice.
-It then automatically generates each of the other description language documents, allowing both developers and consumers to work with their preferred language.
+Akana makes API documentation easy.
+The platform’s ability for API publishers to choose the description language of their choice.
+It then automatically generates each of the other description language documents.
+This allows both developers and consumers to work with their preferred language.

-Within Akana, administrators are able to upload and manage API documentation, reducing the effort involved in authoring API documentation with dynamically generated documents.
+Within Akana, administrators are able to upload and manage API documentation, too.
+This reduces the effort involved in authoring API documentation with dynamically generated documents.

 Additionally, publishers can control visibility of documents and document elements based on licenses.
 The platform offers a series of visibility filters that you can use to control the display of applicable API documentation files, or portions of content within individual files, to authorized users.